Textualize/textual/docs/widgets/collapsible.md

     yield Collapsible(Label("Hello, world."))
 ```

-Here's how the to use it with the context manager.
+Here's how the to use it with the context manager:

 ```python
 def compose(self) -> ComposeResult: